qishun-git/cat-motion/README.md

 ## 8. Authentication flow

-1. Generate a long `auth.secret_key` (`python -c "import secrets; print(secrets.token_urlsafe(32))"`).
-2. Configure `auth.mail` with an SMTP server that can deliver outbound mail from the Pi (Gmail app passwords work, or a local postfix relay).
+1. Configure `auth.mail` with an SMTP server that can deliver outbound mail from the Pi (Gmail app passwords work, or a local postfix relay).
-3. Add every allowed operator email to `auth.allowed_emails`.
+2. Add every allowed operator email to `auth.allowed_emails`.
 Unknown addresses are rejected before an email is sent.
-4. When you browse to the dashboard you’ll see the login form.
+3. When you browse to the dashboard you’ll see the login form.
 Enter an allowed email → check your inbox for the one-time link → click it to establish a cookie-backed session (default lifetime: 7 days).
 The login link is built from the host you used to reach the login page, so no extra config is required.
-5. Use the “Log out” button in the header to clear the cookie immediately on any device.
+4. Use the “Log out” button in the header to clear the cookie immediately on any device.
+5. Restarting the web service rotates the secret automatically, which invalidates existing sessions—log in again via email.

 ## 9. CLI reference